TravisWheelerLab/sculu-rs/README.md

 - Create the `--outdir`, which defaults to _sculu-out_, for all program output.
 - Take the 100 longest sequences from each of the instances and place them into the same filename in the _outdir/instances_100_ directory.
 - Check that the consensi names and instances match and there are no duplicated family names.
-- Concatenate all the 100 longest sequences into the file _outdir/all_seqs.fa_ for use in alignments.
+- Concatenate all 100 longest sequences into the file _outdir/all_seqs.fa_ for use in alignments.
 - Write a new version of the consensi sequences to _outdir/consensi.fa_ where the IDs are replaced with integer values and the ID/family names are moved to the description field.
 This prevents errors when family names are concatenated into IDs that are too long for `makeblastdb` to handle.

 Next, SCULU enters a loop with the following actions: